EDI and B2B Integration Axway B2B Integration

 Choose Axway as your B2B integration platform

-Backed by 24/7 reliability and rich in capabilities, Axway B2B Integration supports partner and community management through self-service features while offering real-time EDI visibility into all applications, so you can anticipate SLA risks and make adjustments as needed.
+With broad deployment, management, and cloud options, Axway B2Bi supports partner and community management through self-service features while offering real-time EDI visibility into all applications, so you can anticipate SLA risks and make adjustments as needed.
 Together, these elements help you respond faster to partners and enable new revenue streams.